A compilation of optical starlight polarization catalogs: Data products

 This catalog contains the polarization measurements of all stars, stellar identification information and metadata on the original catalog from which the data were extracted.
-Each line contains a single measurement of fractional linear polarization and EVPA, along with relative linear Stokes parameters and associated uncertainties.
-If a star was measured in several filters, each measurement is provided in a separate line.
-This catalog contains multiple measurements of certain stars.
+Each line contains a single measurement of fractional linear polarization and {PA}, along with relative linear Stokes parameters and associated uncertainties. {\textit{Gaia} EDR3 source information is included for stars that returned a match.
+The catalog also includes distance information for each \textit{Gaia} source from \citet{Bailer-Jones2021}. }

+If a star was measured in several filters, each measurement is provided in a separate line. {Thus, this} catalog contains multiple measurements of certain stars.
 The catalog contains 55,742 rows.
-We describe the columns contained in the Extended polarization catalog below (see also appendix \ref{appendix:tables}).
+We describe the columns contained in the {Extended catalog} below {(see also table \ref{tab:DP1})}.